temken/raytracer/README.md

 - [ ] New objects: Cones, Torus
 - [ ] Normal textures especially for glass surfaces, but not just
 - [ ] Check out texture resources.
+- [ ] Allow to run ALL renderes and store the renderer type in the file name. (?)
 - [ ] Height textures
 - [ ] Print preview of image downscaled in terminal
 - [ ] Look into ogb mesh files.